COMPREHENSIVE & ALL-IN-ONE PROGRAMS

 - Designing independent studies and projects, connecting with experts in your field, and submitting your work for publication and competitions

-- Building meaningful connections with teachers and guidance counselors so that earn the best possible letters of recommendation
+- Building meaningful connections with teachers and guidance counselors so that you earn the best possible letters of recommendation

 - Researching schools and maximizing campus visits